 If you have a qualification that a UK Care Council will not register, you can only work in “unqualified” work.

-Qualified work must be done by people who can register with the relevant Care Council (depends on the country eg. England would be HCPC).
-Often these jobs are working for local government e.g. Care Manager in Adults Social Care or Social Worker in Children’s Services.
+Qualified work must be done by people who can register with the relevant Care Council.
+Often, these jobs are working for local government e.g. Care Manager in Adults Social Care or Social Worker in Children’s Services.

 Qualified work means you hold a certain power and responsibility, working with government legislation and frameworks.
-Often the work requires very good assessment skills, case management and the ability to work with a variety of agencies e.g. police, hospitals, schools etc. The work includes intervention that is backed by legal powers e.g. removing a child from its parents if the child is at risk of harm.
-Often the work is 60+% in the office, writing reports and keeping records.
-English needs to be a good level and writing skills are important.
+Often the work requires very good assessment skills, case management and the ability to work with a variety of agencies e.g. police, hospitals, schools etc. The work includes intervention that is backed by legal powers e.g. removing a child from his/her parents if the child is at risk of harm.
+Often the work is 60%+ in the office, writing reports and keeping records.
+Report-writing and recording skills are important.

 In “unqualified work”, salaries are often (but not always) lower than qualified work.
-Salary ranges depend on the kind of work and usually how much work experience you have e.g. £15,000 - £23,000.
+Salary ranges depend on the kind of work and usually how much work experience you have.

 The work is more direct with clients and often more practical, involving less paperwork and not as much multi-agency working.
-Some record keeping is required.
+Some record-keeping is required.
 This is the delivery of care and support to clients.
-Often this work requires you to work shifts- these vary from employer to employer.
+Often this work requires you to work shifts, which vary from employer to employer.